Latest Update: 1st March 2023

 Whistleblower protection is corporate protection

-The legal requirements and the elaborations of the national laws raise many questions for companies in practice.
-Learn more about the current status of the Whistleblower Protection Act, legal requirements for whistleblower software and practical implementation in the recording of our webinar from 13th February 2023.
-(Abvailable only in German)
+The legal requirements of the new Whistleblower Protection Act raise many questions for companies.
+Find out more about the current status of the Whistleblower Protection Act, legal requirements for whistleblower software and practical implementation in this video clip from our webinar on May 25, 2023.
+You can request the entire recording here (available in German only).

 Whistleblower Protection Act: Call for implementation of internal and external reporting channels